MP 73

 This is the only type of rolling stock in the Paris metro for which all the trains on the market have been put into service in the space of just one year.

-One MP 73 has been running on Line 11 in a four-car formation.
-It has intermittently operated on Line 11 since 1976.
-A six-car MP 73 previously operated on Line 4 on an intermittent basis until 1999, when it was moved back to Line 6.
 In some cases, trailers of an MP 73 would be paired with trailers of an MP 59, creating a hybrid formation.
 This practice ended in 1999 when the MP 55 and many MP 59 stock were retired following the arrival of the MP 89.